How do you attract Bobolinks?

 Breeding male Bobolinks are mostly black with a white back and rump, and a rich buffy nape.
 Females and nonbreeding males are warm buffy brown, streaked with dark brown on the back and flanks.

-Read: What is a flamingos prey?
+Read: What kind of animal is a lory?

 Bobolink: Small, lark-like blackbird, all-black except for buff nape, white rump, and white wing patches.
 Tertials and wing coverts are lined with buff.
 Tail feathers are sharply pointed.
 Legs and feet are gray.
 Eats caterpillars, insects, seeds and grains.
 Strong undulating flight.